This year’s nominations recognise exceptional innovative projects & products across 7 categories.

 Eco Drill Ltd / Volker Infrastructure / A F Howlands Associates / Alresford Associates – Hornsea 2 Wind Farm Onshore

 Eco-Drill Ltd undertook horizontal directional drilling at 62 locations along a 40 km route from Horseshoe Point, south of Grimsby, to the National Grid onshore substation in North Killingholme, installing 3 individual directional drills at each location for the Hornsea 2 Wind farm ( an addition to the world’s largest off shore windfarm).
 Each of the individual 186 drills involved installing 3 way 250mm SDR 11 electric cable duct in tre-foil configuration from 40m to 400m in length.
-The use of Radius Pipe systems “ClearDuct” pipe resulted in no internal de-beading required which meant the elimination of cctv survey.
+The use of Radius Pipe systems “ClearDuct” pipe resulted in no internal de-beading required.

 · Application of Digital Technology

 Mina Survey is a free mobile app available on iOS & Android, which enhances the trenchless survey capabilities for the drainage and utilities industries.
 Connecting wirelessly to your Scanprobe push-rod camera system, it enables the user to create and deliver fully formatted reports with in-pipe photos & digital drawings to the customer on site, in minutes, at no extra cost.
 Saving the engineer time and effort, and providing the customers with a visual and trustworthy report.

 Plowman Craven Ltd / IWJS – Macclesfield Gyro

 Plowman Craven’s utilities team was asked to find the line and level of 2x 90m culverts that ran under a road so that connections could be made from a new housing development in Macclesfield.